0bdx/gen-class/CONTRIBUTING.md

 Clone the repository, and `cd` into it:
 `git clone git@github.com:0bdx/gen-class.git && cd gen-class`

-Install the runtime dependency, and the two dev-dependencies:
+Install the runtime dependency, and the three dev-dependencies:
 `npm i`
 @0bdx/ainta 0.0.18, 1 package, 114 kB for 7 items.
 @0bdx/build-helpers 0.0.4, 1 package, 22 kB for 6 items.
+@types/node 18.15.12, 1 package, 3.7 MB for 126 items.
 rollup 3.15.0, 2 packages, 2.6 MB for 31 items.

 Open the `gen-class` project in VS Code: